-To display information about your delayed bag, please enter your 10-character Property Irregularity Report (PIR) reference number and last name and click Submit.
+To display information about your delayed bag, please enter your 10-character file reference number (PIR) and last name and click Submit.

 If you can’t find your baggage at the airport terminal, the first step is to go to the baggage services desk.
 You can normally find the desk in the Arrivals hall near to the baggage claim area.